just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Quiz-App.rst

 			</ul>
 			<div><b>Language Objectives:</b>&nbspI will be able to</div>
 			<ul>
+			<li>explain how items in parallel lists are related to each other</li>
 			<li>use target vocabulary, such as index and parallel list, while describing app features and User Interface with the support of concept definitions and <a href="https://docs.google.com/presentation/d/1n-K4AQ_maHcXekzcfERQ9dxj91nqv9ytwJx4ZkAp8zw/copy" target="_blank" title="">vocabulary notes</a> from this lesson</li>
 			</ul>
         </td>